SrGrace/VersionControlTutorial/chapter_1.md

 At this point we have covered the basic “life cycle” of files and changes in Git.
 Each file can have one of four different states:

-• Untracked: It’s not listed in the last commit
+• Untracked: It’s not listed in the last commit <br>
-• Unmodified: It hasn’t changed since the last commit
+• Unmodified: It hasn’t changed since the last commit <br>
-• Modified: It has changed since the last commit
+• Modified: It has changed since the last commit <br>
 • Staged: The changes will be recorded in the next commit made

 ## Command summary

-Command                     Description
+Command                     Description  <br>

-git init                    Initialise a new Git repository. git status                  Check the current status of a repository. git add                     Stage new and modified files. git commit                  Commit staged changes. git commit --amend          Amend the last commit git rm                      Delete a file and stage this change. git mv                      Move a file and stage this change.
+git init                    Initialise a new Git repository. <br>
+git status                  Check the current status of a repository. <br>
+git add                     Stage new and modified files. <br>
+git commit                  Commit staged changes. <br>
+git commit --amend          Amend the last commit. <br>
+git rm                      Delete a file and stage this change. <br>
+git mv                      Move a file and stage this change. <br>